Riverside Stables Complex, Warwick Farm

 The William Inglis Hotel is Sydney's iconic destination with rural soul, celebrating a passion for equine culture and a heartfelt hospitality for generations in the making.

-The new hotel will be run by Accor Hotels, the largest hotel operator in the Asia Pacific.
-Construction of the new $110m precinct, adjacent to the Warwick Farm racecourse, is set to be completed in December 2017.
+The new hotel is ran by Accor Hotels, the largest hotel operator in the Asia Pacific.
+Construction of the new $110m precinct, adjacent to the Warwick Farm racecourse, was completed in December 2017.

-• 144 rooms featuring 24 suites including the penthouse 'Black Caviar' suite • All-day Dining Precincts including Newmarket Room Restaurant, Heroic Café & 1867 Lounge, Chiltern Pool Deck Bar • Fitness Centre • Spa & Wellness Centre • Outdoor Pool • Retail Shop • 800 Parking Spots
+- All-day Dining Precincts including Newmarket Room Restaurant, Heroic Café & 1867 Lounge, Chiltern Pool Deck Bar

-There will be a range of hospitality facilities to service our new and existing customers at the hotel including a paddock to plate style restaurant and gardens named Newmarket Room, a ring-side bar and the Heroic Café in the lobby.
+There is a range of hospitality facilities to service our new and existing customers at the hotel including a paddock to plate style restaurant and gardens named Newmarket Room, a ring-side bar and the Heroic Café in the lobby.

-There will be a spectacular rooftop bar and pool deck, known as the Chiltern Pool Deck & Bar, overlooking the racecourse and stable precinct, with sweeping views of the Georges River and Chipping Norton Lake.
-Also on the rooftop will be a wellness center and day spa to pamper our clients during sales and hotel customers throughout the year, plus a fully equipped gym overlooking the grounds.
+There is a spectacular rooftop bar and pool deck, known as the Chiltern Pool Deck & Bar, overlooking the racecourse and stable precinct, with sweeping views of the Georges River and Chipping Norton Lake.
+Also on the rooftop is a wellness centre and day spa to pamper our clients during sales and hotel customers throughout the year, plus a fully equipped gym overlooking the grounds.

-The pre-parade ring adjoining the sales arena will honour the company's heritage, with two large metallic fig tree sculptures to provide shelter and character to the facility.
-Either side of the hotel will be two Moreton Bay fig trees, which have been grown from saplings of the famous Newmarket Fig Tree over many years in readiness for the relocation.
+The pre-parade ring adjoining the sales arena honours the company's heritage, with two large metallic fig tree sculptures that provide shelter and character to the facility.
+Either side of the hotel is two Moreton Bay fig trees, which have been grown from saplings of the famous Newmarket Fig Tree over many years in readiness for the relocation.

 SALE DAY INFORMATION